 What is a power-saving system for the lathe?

 These difficulties may result in inadequate motor speed regulation and reduced potency.
-An electrical device is helpful to maintain the motor’s speed uniformity to circumvent these problems.
+An electrical device helps maintain the motor’s speed uniformity to circumvent these problems.
 An electronic control unit is essential to address the concerns mentioned above.
-The A.C motor’s speed control is necessary to ensure automatic speed regulation regardless of load situations.
+The A.C. motor’s speed control is necessary to ensure automatic speed regulation regardless of load situations.